 From this perspective, it makes sense that the student loan refinance companies don’t charge any fees or costs for refinancing.
 In fact, because their industry is so competitive, they often offer borrowers a refinance bonus for signing up.

 Why is student loan refinancing free when refinancing a house is expensive?

 Whether you are refinancing a house or student loans, the process is generally the same.
 Apply with a new lender.
-New lender pays off the old loan.
+The new lender pays off the old loan.
 Repay the new lender.

 With student loans, this information is straightforward.
 The current value of the loan is easy to determine, and there is significantly less government oversight on the student loan industry.
 The only cost is printing the checks and mailing them out to the old lenders.